 Secondary hyperparathyroidism may be caused by:

-Hyperparathyroidism is more common in women, especially after menopause.
+Hyperparathyroidism is more common in women after menopause.
 It is also more common in people older than 50 years of age.
-Other factors that may increase the chances of hyperparathyroidism:
+Other things that may increase the chances of hyperparathyroidism are:

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
+Testing may include: